 It is truly remarkable the tricks that creatures of the Chocó have developed for survival: claws for burrowing, sticky tongues for licking, special holes for hiding, and even the ability to mimic bird poo.
 Read on to discover those strange behaviours witnessed by Mashpi guide Juan Carlos Narváez on his rounds through the forest.

 A few months ago, while I was walking towards the Copal waterfall with Franklin, one of our local guides, we were fortunate to bump into a northern naked-tailed armadillo, (Cabassous centralis).
 It feeds on ants and termites, and to hunt them it digs a hole until it reaches them, and captures them with its long and sticky tongue.

 The way that it digs these holes is with its strong front paws, and it also moves its shell from side to side to help it burrow (you can see this action in Video 2).
-To find its food it is helped by a powerful sense of smell (video 3).
-This animal is solitary in its habits and mainly nocturnal, although it can also be seen during the day.
-A characteristic of this armadillo is that it emits a strong musk odour, something that we couldn’t establish in our meeting with this species.
-This rare species little-known by science is native to the Ecuadorian coast – principally in the Chocó – and is becoming threatened by the growing rate of deforestation suffered by the zone.
+To find food it is helped by a powerful sense of smell (video 3).
+This animal is solitary in its habits are mainly nocturnal, although it can also be seen during the day.
+A characteristic of this armadillo is that it emits a strong musk odour, which we couldn’t quite percieve this time around.
+This rare species is poorly understood by science is native to the Ecuadorian coast – principally the Chocó region- and is currently threatened by the growing rate of deforestation suffered by the zone.

 What would you do if you were a delicious caterpillar to hide from a hungry bird?

 Try to look like something that a bird wouldn’t want to eat.
 Something like poo.

 Some caterpillars are masters of disguise, not only able to copy the colour and texture of bird droppings, but also to contort their bodies into the shape of poo.